ssawchenko/jekyllblog/_posts/2013-08-11-Blog-Startup-With-Jekyll.md

 - jekyll
 - web
 ---
 A few years back I had a Wordpress blog, and while it made it easy to setup and post, it required a lot of maintenance, was harder to control specific page formats, and was really bloated for what I needed.
 After a little research, I decided to go with Jekyll as a blogging platform.
 It is a ruby application that generates a static web site, but it is flexible enough to allow for a lot of customization.

-There is quite a bit of documentation out there for setting up a blog with Jekyll, but below are all the steps I took to get my blog 'up and a runnin'.
+There is quite a bit of documentation out there for setting up a blog with Jekyll, but below are all the steps I took to get my blog 'up and a runnin':

 <!-- more -->